StrayLamb2/qLD/README.md

 * 0.2.2:    Added random seed selection in parse-2MDF and compute.
             Added -impute option in parse-2MDF to manipulate missing data.
             More fixes.
+* 0.2.3:    Added -chrom flag to parser for VCF inputs with multiple chromosomes.
+            Minor fixes.